Against geometry: Nonstandard general relativity: The circular velocity in general relativity

-$\eta_{\al\beta}={\rm diag}(1,-1,-1,-1)$ is the Minkowski tensor and the speed of light is put $=1$.
-In addition Weinberg introduces a laboratory coordinate system $x^\mu$ which in our case is attached to the observers telescope.
 To simplify the following discussion we assume that the astronomer on earth has corrected his measurements for the motion of the earth with respect to the center of the galaxy, so that we can choose the center of the galaxy as origin of the laboratory coordinate system.
-Now the star moves on a geodesic ([3], eq.(3.2.3))
+Now the star moves on a geodesic (1.2)